Planning Division Fees: 2021 Fees

 The Rezoning/Preliminary Development Plan is the first formal step in the Planned Unit Development District approval process.
 Approval of the Preliminary Development Plan establishes the permitted uses, density, development requirements, and general layout of the site.
 The Planning and Zoning Commission makes a recommendation for approval, disapproval, or approval with conditions to City Council, which makes the final decision.

 The Final Development Plan is typically the final step in the Planned Unit Development District approval process and requires the highest level of detail and plan refinement.
-The Planning and Zoning Commission determines if the proposal is consistent with the approved preliminary development plan and is ready to proceed to building permit and Certificate of Zoning Plan Approval submittal.
+The Planning and Zoning Commission determines if the proposal is consistent with the approved preliminary development plan and is ready to proceed to building permit submittal.

 Amended Final Development Plan applications are required for revisions to approved final development plans.
-The Planning and Zoning Commission determines if the proposed modification is consistent with the approved preliminary development plan and is ready to proceed to building permit and Certificate of Zoning Plan Approval submittal.
+The Planning and Zoning Commission determines if the proposed modification is consistent with the approved preliminary development plan and is ready to proceed to Building Permit submittal.